Genera1Developer/Noodles/AI.md

     *   Target verification (user-owned systems only) – we check if you own it.
     *   Prominent ethical hacking warnings and disclaimers – we told you so.
     *   Requires explicit consent – are you sure you wanna do this?
+*   **Educational Information:** Website defacement involves modifying the visual appearance of a website.
+Ethical testing of defacement vulnerabilities helps identify weaknesses in website security configurations.

 ### 2. DDoS Simulation Tool